emilyfu1/shocks_productionnetworks/readme.md

 6. The _\inversions\\_ folder is where the I-O adjusted data and VAR residuals are saved
 7. The _\montecarlogenerated\\_ folder is where all the simulation data are saved

+## Figures:
+Our many graphs and other visualizations are saved here
+1. The _\merge_checks\\_ folder shows the comparison between the I-O values and PCE
+2. Prices: Stacked bar graphs that show the relationship between intermediate and value added prices
+3. Shocks: Heatmaps that show product-level classifications of shocks

+## Notes:
+Contains a copy of the Shapiro paper and various walkthroughs of everything done in the code

 # code

 __datacleaning:__ Works with all the raw data to make it useable for our transformations and calculations